 Symptomatic can mean showing symptoms, or it may concern a specific symptom.
 Symptoms are signs of disease or injury.
-They are noticed by the patient.
+They are noticed by the person.

 When someone has the common symptoms associated with a disease or condition, they are considered symptomatic.
-When a disease exists without noticeable symptoms, the patient is asymptomatic .
+When a disease exists without noticeable symptoms, the person is asymptomatic .